elisabeth-billman/CSE_381_Portfolio/Portfolio.md

     return lockers

 # 0 is closed, 1 is open
+# all the lockers on square numbers will be open
+# the number of times a locker is toggled is equal to its divisor.
 get_lockers([0, 0, 0, 0, 0, 0, 0, 0, 0, 0])

 ```